Railless: History

 The first known demonstration of a trolleybus system was by Werner von Siemens in Berlin, Germany during September 1882.
 A dogcart was powered by electric motors, and obtained its power from a small trolley running along the top of a pair of overhead wires, connected to the vehicle by a flexible cable.
 By the early years of the 20th century, workable public transport systems using the concept had been created in France, Germany, Italy and the Austro-Hungarian Empire, and by 1911, 39 systems had been built, including one in Drammen, Norway and one in Hollywood, Los Angeles.
 Three main methods of current collection were tried, but the Schiemann system, consisting of twin trolley booms running along the underside of two wires, and held there by springs, gained the ascendency.
 Several transport managers and tramway committees from Britain visited these systems, to assess their usefulness for areas where the cost of building a tramway could not be justified.
 Against this background, the Railless Electric Traction Company was formed in 1908, and it had the benefit of owning the UK licence for the Schiemann current collection method.
+The company contracted a Chief Engineer in Edward May Munro, who was also the managing director of the Bristol-based company Brecknell, Munro and Rogers Ltd. He had designed the trolley arms and bases for Railless, and also held the patents for them.
+He was assisted by Mr A S Crosley.
 Metropolitan Electric Tramways were keen to try out the system in London, and in 1909 constructed a roadway with twin overhead wires.
 There were turning circles at both ends, within the grounds of the Hendon depot and Edgware Road works.
 Railless provided a 24-seat single deck vehicle, with bodywork by Milnes Voss of Birkenhead, based on a chassis constructed by James and Browne in London.
 It was powered by two 25 hp electric motors, manufactured by British Thomson-Houston, each one driving one of the back wheels through a chain mechanism.
 The trials began on 25 September 1909, and these coincided with the Municipal Tramways Association Conference, so delegates visited the system in September, with representatives from local authorities visiting in October.
 Although Metropolitan Electric Tramways were keen to introduce a public service, they never obtained formal powers to do so, and the demonstration track was dismantled in 1911.
 It is not known what happened to the trolleybus.